visgl/deck.gl/_posts/2017-07-23-introducing-lumagl-v4.md

 * **Library Size** - WebGL2 is a big API and together with the new advanced features in luma.gl, it means that the luma.gl library has grown considerably in size.
 Expect a bigger effort already for the next minor release to reduce the size of the library and the impact it has on the size of application bundles.
 * **GPGPU computing** - This remains an area of active development for luma.gl and deck.gl.
 We expect to add new examples to demonstrate GPGPU techniques, and the luma.gl API will continue to evolve to make sure the necessary code in applications becomes as clean and easy to work with as possible.
 * **More Shader Modules** - More shader modules will be provided.
-While the shader module systemn introduced in v4 is already useful, the real power will come from having a library of composable, documented, and tested shader modules.
+While the shader module system introduced in v4 is already useful, the real power will come from having a library of composable, documented, and tested shader modules.
 More examples will also be rewritten to take advantage of the shader module system.
-* **WebGL2 (Continued)** - More WEBGL2 enabled examples will be added, giving developers an easy way to start using the new classes and methods, a nd we plan to track and integrate any new extensions for WebGL2 as they become available in browsers.
+* **WebGL2 (Continued)** - More WEBGL2 enabled examples will be added, giving developers an easy way to start using the new classes and methods, and we plan to track and integrate any new extensions for WebGL2 as they become available in browsers.
 * **Seer Integration** - The Seer Chrome extension is a highly flexible and extensible system, and further leveraging Seer should surface much more information about the state of various luma.gl objects in future releases, further simplifying debugging and profiling of luma.gl applications.